 print and fill in a nomination form and send it to Diss Town Council, 11 Market Hill, Diss, IP22 4JZ Tel: 01379 643848

-Awards will be presented at the Annual Town Meeting on 28th April 2021.
+Awards will be presented at the Annual Town Meeting.

 Recipients names will be inscribed on the Roll of Honour Board in the Council Chamber at the Corn Hall.